nemosupremo/vault-gatekeeper/README.md

 $ curl -X POST -H "X-Vault-Token: <MY TOKEN>" -H "Content-Type: application/json" -d @policy.json http://vault/v1/secret/gatekeeper
 ```

+If you update the policy secret, you will need to restart VGM or reload the policies via the `/policies/reload` API (see below) to apply the changes.

 ## API

 #### `GET` **/status.json**